r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 ...

 **Jeanne Alter:**
-{(M) Dude /(F) Girl}, I don't know what she told you, but you're being played.
+[♂ Dude /♀ Girl], I don't know what she told you, but you're being played.
 I mean, you did save the world, right?

 **Jeanne Alter:**
 Surely you can find a better Servant than her.